xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 As you can see, it returns all sorts of values from 0 to 1.

 One thing you should also notice is that the function starts at $$x = 0$$ and ends at $$x = 1$$.
-This is deliberate - it makes it easy for us to "stretch" the function a little wider if we want to drive some other distance.
+This is deliberate - it makes it easy for us to "stretch" the function a little wider if we want to drive some other distance, not just 1 meter.

 ## Horner's method ([wiki](https://en.wikipedia.org/wiki/Horner%27s_method))
 When it comes to programming, exponentiation tends to be quite imprecise and slow.
 Horner's method is a neat solution to this problem.
-The concept is simple - change the expression so there is no exponentiation (only multiplication and addition) using algebraic operations:
+The concept is simple - algebraically change the expression so there is no exponentiation:

 $$\large 2x^3 + 4x^2 -x + 5 \quad \rightarrow \quad x(x(x(2) + 4) - 1) + 5$$